-Patient Name Medical History Number
+Patient Name Medical History Number 1 De la de la Lacida Decisión de la Companyo

 - 1. Review the Initial Patient Screening slip for your patient.
 This slip includes the information gathered by the admitting nurse. - 2.
-Cross-reference the patient's symptoms with the conditions listed on the provided Medical Condition Overview Table, the Medical Condition Overview, and the Diagnostic Test Order Form.
+Cross-reference the patient's symptoms with the conditions listed on the provided Medical Condition Overview Table, the Medical Condition Overview and the Diagnostic Test Order Form.
 If desired, consult other reference sources. - 3.
 Your instructor or an assistant will act out the role of the patient and as lab technician during this activity. - 4.
-Generally doctors begin to diagnose patients after reviewing the patient's vital signs, examining the symptomatic area(s) of concern, and asking the patient a few questions about his or her lifestyle, health history, work and leisure activities, recent travel or other recent life events.
-Not all patients will exhibit all the symptoms listed for a condition and not all symptoms listed are related to the medical condition that is bringing the patient to the urgent care facility. - 5.
-Record the initial set of questions you want to ask below.
+Generally doctors begin to diagnose patients after reviewing the patient's vital signs, examining the symptomatic area(s) of concern and asking the patient a few questions about his or her lifestyle, health history, work and leisure activities, recent travel or other recent life events.
+Not all patients will exhibit all the symptoms listed for a condition, and not all symptoms listed are related to the medical condition that is bringing the patient to the urgent care facility. - 5.
+Record in the space below the initial set of questions you want to ask.
 Be sure to record each question asked and its corresponding response.
 Although five question spaces are given, fewer or more questions are possible.